• Skip to primary navigation

 Chia seeds can be tossed in a smoothie, on yogurt or cereal, or actually mixed into a chia pudding.

-Almonds can be eaten alone, or added to any breakfast or dinner stir-fry.
+Almonds can be eaten alone, or added to just about any recipe.

-Maca powder can be stirred into any drink or stirred into yogurt or overnight oats.
+Maca powder can be stirred into any drink or stirred into yogurt or protein overnight oats.

 Quinoa can be used a rice-replacement, or even blended into a smoothie.
-I also use it in many dessert recipes.
+I used it in a quinoa paella here, swapping out the rice, and a chocolate quinoa scotcheroo bar here.

 Seven Overnight Oats Recipes